1. Why do you ask for so much personal documentation to certify my company as women-owned?

 6. How do I submit my certification?

 A certification package must be submitted via mail and attached in a manner where the order follows the application.
-If the package is not received in the order of application, the review process may be delayed.
 The completed certification package must be mailed using a trackable courier to:

 Irvine, CA 92614